 Quest Group has recognized modern Corporate Governance as a central pillar of its development and its transformation from a family business to a major, professionally managed business Group.
-Therefore, it attached and still attaches great importance to compliance with the applicable legislation, to the adoption of Hellenic Corporate Governance Code 2021, to the composition and effective operation of its BoD, to the participation of a large number of independent members in the BoD, to the operation of the BoD Committees, to the existence of detailed and constantly updated internal operating regulations, to the existence and adoption of modern policies, to sustainability, to its system of principles and values and, above all, to the creation and continuous development of an excellent working environment and the development of the employees in the Group.
+Therefore, it attached and still attaches great importance to compliance with the applicable legislation, to the adoption of Hellenic Corporate Governance Code 2021, to the composition and effective operation of its BoD, to the participation of a large number of independent members in the BoD, to the operation of the BoD Committees, to the existence of detailed and constantly updated internal operating regulations as well as the manual for the organisation and operation of the Group, to the existence and adoption of contemporary policies and processes, to sustainability, to its system of principles and values and, above all, to the creation and continuous development of an excellent working environment and the development of the employees in the Group.

-Quest Group applies principles and best international practices of Corporate Governance, aiming at the effective internal dissemination of the Corporate Governance system, its adoption by the entire ecosystem of the Quest Holdings and its subsidiaries, its monitoring and continuous evaluation and development based on regulatory compliance requirements and international best practices, the responsible operation of the Group, the safeguarding of the interests of Shareholders and Stakeholders, transparency, fostering competitiveness, the long-term viability of its companies and the creation of sustainability for the Group.
+Quest Group applies principles and best international practices of Corporate Governance, aiming at the effective internal dissemination of the Corporate Governance system, its adoption by the entire ecosystem of the Quest Holdings and its subsidiaries, its monitoring and continuous evaluation and development based on regulatory compliance requirements and international best practices, the responsible operation of the Group, the safeguarding of the interests of Shareholders and Stakeholders, transparency, fostering competitiveness, the long-term viability of its companies and the creation of sustainable development for the Group.

-Quest Group's corporate governance system complies with Greek legislation, the HCGC and international best practices.
 The Board of Directors is the highest management body of the Quest Group of Companies and is responsible for the management of the company, the management of its assets and the attainment of its objectives.
 Moreover, and in cooperation with the management of the subsidiaries, it has the ultimate responsibility for the Group's strategy and for setting the Group's priorities, general principles, and policies.